dask/dask-stories/distributed-ml-ec2.md

 ## Pain points of using Dask

-* Managing the cluster.
-I wanted to cleanly seperate IPs, and only run Dask workers on certain machines and let the PyTorch cluster management solution do the rest.

-This only took an afternoon after I learned Dask could launch tasks from tasks.
+* Trying to manage sets of PyTorch clusters with Dask.
+  I needed this to be dynamic because of the 6 hours time limits.

+I don't think this is a pain point of using Dask.
+I think the fact that it is a pain point is a feature of  Dask.
+This problem is native to my EC2 setup, and Dask allowed it to become a problem.

 ## Technology that we use around Dask
 [PyTorch], my favorite deep learning library.
-We also used some algorithm-specific software around PyTorch, including a parameter server to manage estimates produced by machine learning between machines.

 [paper]:https://arxiv.org/abs/1806.04090
 [a blog post]:https://stsievert.com/blog/2018/01/04/dask-get-client/